FarronF/limerick-council-meetings/meetings/2017/02/27-Meeting of Home & Social Development Strategic Policy Committee/Minutes - Home & Social Development SPC  12th December 2016.md

 *to a property as both a landlord and tenant’.*

+Motion proposed by Cllr J Sheahan and seconded by Cllr S Keary.
+---
-Motion proposed by Cllr J Sheahan and seconded by Cllr S Keary.--- Cllr Sheahan outlined concerns he had regarding the maintenance of local authority houses
+Cllr Sheahan outlined concerns he had regarding the maintenance of local authority houses

 by tenants and the Council and queries whether additional legislation would the care and